Alexwestbrook/RA/rogue-adventure-shaman-guide.md

 ### Damage
 - *Melgaroth, the Keeper of Flames [ANCIENT][DEMON]*, doubles the burn when in your hand, and gives a shield option.
 Very powerful and interesting card, specially with 2nd class bonus.
 It can even be used for a shield bash strategy with some armor.
 Works best on small decks
 - *Beast emperor [BEASTMAN]*, doubles damage from thunder points if you have 1st class bonus
+- *Witch of Flames*, I normally wouldn't recommend it, it's definitely not worth buying, but with *melgaroth* the double burn turn into triple and the triple into multiplying by 5.
+It can be useful to kill Gorilla or other powerful single enemies, and you can always convert the burns back to shields with *Melgaroth*

 ### Money
 - *Mage thief*, gives gold, it's very useful once you know you can afford to waste some turns in your fight (usually mid game), it's great to get rid of the base deck or duplicate *elder fairy [FAIRY]*